streptomyces/advancedR/README.md

 # There are no simple variables in R. Everything is an object i.e.
 # belongs to one class or another.

-# Even if you need to store just one value you use a data
+# Even if you need to store just one value you use an object
-# structure that is capable of storing multiple values.
+# that is capable of storing multiple values.

 # Function ls() will list all objects in existence.